safespring/web/content/service-catalogue/support.md

 Examples of configurations are also provided in the online documentation.

-Safespring maintain a Youtube channel with updated How To’s with guidelines and tutorials for all services.
+Safespring maintain videos with updated How To’s with guidelines and tutorials for all services.
 The channel is updated with new material based on user requests or when a new product is launched.

 ## Standard support
 Access to backchannel chat room with support and engineering.